-- Write something new that you learnt today in the Zoom chat - Discuss with the whole group a message you have for the UN about your food.
-[Facilitator should summarize these into three or four points and type into the Zoom chat].
+• Discuss with the whole group a message you have for the UN about your food.
+[Facilitator takes notes and summarizes responses into three or four points].

 THANK YOU

 AIM: Thank Participants

 Thank you for participating today.
 We're going to send all the work you've done today to the team at the Young and Resilient Research Centre at Western Sydney University.
 They're going to look at what you've said and write a short report explaining what children think about food.
 This will contribute to the UN Dialogues on Food Systems in September and inform government and key stakeholders within your own countries.
 Your contribution allows for a youth centred voice to ultimately feed into exciting new ways to make food systems more healthy and sustainable both nationally and internationally.